alleotech/project-template-wordpress/README.md

 advantages:

 * Per-environment configuration using .env file, which is ignored by git
-* Powerful build system (phake-builder) integrated
+* Powerful build system ([phake-builder](https://github.com/QoboLtd/phake-builder)) integrated
 * Composer integrated with vendor/ folder added to .gitignore .
 * PHPUnit integrated with tests/ folder and an example unit test.
-* Sensible defaults for best practices - favicon.ico, robots.txt, GPL, etc
+* Sensible defaults for best practices - favicon.ico, robots.txt, MySQL dump, Nginx configuration, GPL, etc.

 For example, you can easily automate the build process of your application by modifying the included Phakefile.
 Run the following command to examine